George Otto Gey: Career

+Scanning electron micrograph of cultured HeLa cells infected with adenovirus, taken in 1976.
+These cells were originally from Henrietta Lacks and were first grown in the laboratory of Dr Gey in 1951.
+A light micrograph (x130) of the same cells (inset) reveals rounded double cells in the center, in the process of dividing.

 After graduating Hopkins in 1933, Gey immediately began his 37-year teaching career at the Johns Hopkins Medical School.

 In 1951, Gey's research assistant, Mary Kubicek, isolated cells from a cervical tumor removed by a surgeon found in a woman named Henrietta Lacks.
 These cells proved to be very unusual in that they could grow in culture medium which was constantly stirred using the roller drum a technique developed by Gey; they did not need a glass surface to grow, and therefore they had no space limit.
 Once Gey realized the longevity and hardiness of these cells which he called HeLa cells, he began sharing them with scientists all over the world, and the use of the HeLa cell line became widespread.
 The cells were used in the development of the polio vaccine, led to the first clone of a human cell, helped in the discovery that humans have 46 chromosomes, and were used to develop in vitro fertilization.
 By the time Gey published a short abstract claiming some credit for the development of the line, the cells were already being used by scientists all over the world.

 Due to the unusual growth capabilities of the HeLa cell line, it also contaminated many cell cultures and ruined years of research, as discovered by Stanley Gartler in 1966.
 The cells, as it turned out, could float on dust particles and could be transferred on unwashed hands or used pipettes, and therefore end up in other cell cultures.
 Because the cells were so pervasive, just one could lead to the complete takeover of a culture.